haesken/dftools/README.markdown

         This option can be repeated, example:
             -o population 80 -o child 0 10

+    -r,   --restore          : Restore custom options from a file.

+        Examples:
+            Restore values from 'foo.txt' : -r foo.txt

+        This option will read options from a file and write the values to the selecte file.

+        The format/syntax for the restore file is the same as the Dwarf Fortress config file, and two examples are included. (custom_d_init.txt, custom_init.txt)

 ## Dependency list
 These are the packages installed via puppet, so you can find equivalents.